Education Programs

 Other Education Programs

 Beginning Environmental Explorers (BEE): An early introduction into environmental science for ages 3-6.
 This FREE program is taught by GRPC environmental educators.
 Topics include rivers, frogs, birds, and more!
-We now offer two classes: one in English on Wednesdays, and one in Spanish on Fridays.
-(Note: Currently we are not offering BEE due to COVID-19 restrictions on in-person gatherings)
+We now offer two classes: in English and Spanish on Saturdays.

 Community Homeschool Investigators of the River Park (CHIRP): Our science class for homeschool students, with sessions for children 5-8 & 9-12.
 Themes change monthly, and every week is a different lesson!